Introduction

 Enable extended network discovery to also capture unmanaged assets that could serve as entry points for attackers.

-Intelligent correlations and prioritization
+Intelligent Correlations and Prioritization

 Microsoft's artificial intelligence analyzes interconnections to identify: